Admission and parking are both free!

 During WWII, the 4146 Base Unit was involved in secret rocket development at what was then known as Dover Army Airfield.
 The building complex where these military secret operations took place was Hangar 1301.
 From the 1950s to the 1970s, various fighter squadrons called the hangar home.
 In the 1990s after restoration and placement on the National Register of Historic Places, Hangar 1301 was given new life as the home of the Air Mobility Command Museum.

-follow the brown AMC Museum signs with the red, white, and blue National Star, pictured at right »
+Beginning within 3 miles from any direction, follow the brown AMC Museum signs with the red, white, and blue National Star.

 Drive past Dover Air Force Base and take exit 91.
 Travel approx. 1/2 mile down RT 9 and turn left into the museum entrance.